Dog Facts: Five Ways Fido is Fab

 Heart attacks and tectonic cracks

 Many people claim that their dogs have saved them from heart attack or stroke.
 This turns out to be quite plausible, all because of a dog’s superior sense of smell.
 According to researcher Allan Steinhardt, “ heart attack releases Vasopressin and other enzymes, which are exhaled into the atmosphere….
-Amazingly, at one part per trillion, dogs can them sniff these chemicals and can alert their owners that something strange is afoot.”
+Amazingly, at one part per trillion, dogs can then sniff these chemicals and can alert their owners that something strange is afoot.”
 Steinhardt even believes it’s likely that dogs can, in fact, smell an earthquake!

 Sniffing out time